Life in Great Britain during the Industrial Revolution

-Life in Great Britain during the Industrial Revolution shifted from an agrarian based society to an urban, industrialised society.
+Life in Great Britain during the Industrial Revolution shifted from an agrarian-based society to an urban, industrialised society.
 New social and technological ideas were developed, such as the factory system and the steam engine.
 Work became more regimented, disciplined, and moved outside the home with large segments of the rural population migrating to the cities.

 The industrial belts of Great Britain included the Scottish Lowlands, South Wales, northern England, and the English Midlands.
 The establishment of major factory centers assisted in the development of canals, roads, and railroads, particularly in Derbyshire, Lancashire, Cheshire, Staffordshire, Nottinghamshire, and Yorkshire.
 These regions saw the formation of a new workforce, described in Marxist theory as the proletariat.

-Living Standards
+Living standards

 The nature of the Industrial Revolution's impact on living standards in Britain is debated among historians, with Charles Feinstein identifying detrimental impacts on British workers, whilst other historians, including Peter Lindert and Jeffrey Williamson claim the Industrial Revolution improved the living standards of British people.
 Increasing employment of workers in factories led to a marked decrease in the working conditions of the average worker, as in the absence of labour laws, factories had few safety measures, and accidents resulting in injuries were commonplace.
 Poor ventilation in workplaces such as cotton mills, coal mines, iron-works and brick factories is thought to have led to development of respiratory diseases among workers.

 Housing conditions of working class people who migrated to the cities was often overcrowded and unsanitary, creating a favourable environment for the spread of diseases such as typhoid, cholera and smallpox, further exacerbated by a lack of sick leave.
+According to one observer, "I am convinced that at no period of English history for which authentic records exist, was the condition of manual labor worse than it was in the forty years from 1782 to 1821, the period in which manufacturers and merchants accumulated fortune rapidly, and in which the rent of agricultural land was doubled."

 There was however a rise in real income and increase in availability of various consumer goods to the lower classes during this period.
 Prior to the industrial revolution, increases in real wages would be offset by subsequent decreases, a phenomenon which ceased to occur following the revolution.
 The real wage of the average worker doubled in just 32 years from 1819 to 1851. which brought many people out of poverty.